devxpod/GDC/readme.md

 Run editor as Admin to edit it if necessary.

+### Note
+The first time you launch the GDC it can take several minutes to pull in and build all the layers.
+Subsequent launches will be much faster as the layers will be cached.

 ## Optional
 ### Symlink `run-dev-container.sh` in the dev container repo to a bin folder in your path.
 This will allow you to more easily launch dev containers.